Key Capabilities

 Trigger setup

-- Enable the Slack Reaction trigger on the assignment.
+Enable the Slack Reaction trigger

-- Set the emoji to
+Set the emoji

 Expected results